jlconlin/tmuxConfiguration/README.md

 This only installs the tmux plugins, not ViM or any other plugins.

+To update the plugins, simply execute:

+    ctrl-b U

 ## Plugins
 Listed below are the plugins I use.
 They are all managed by the [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) which is a git submodule of this repository.